dzooli/nodemcu-rgbstrip/devlog.md

 ---

 ## Introduction

   Main purpose of this project is to create a WiFi controlled RGB lamp and integrate it into the Domoticz ecosystem.
 This is a learning oriented project for myself not a production-ready one.

+  Other goal is to use free and/or Open Source Software whenever is possible.
+---

 ### Why Domoticz

   - Good documentation with lot of examples
   - Tons of ready-made external sensors and actuators
   - Easy setup (unpack and run)